D3TaLES/roboticsUI/src/api_overview.md

 # Overview

+> Warning!
+The following two sections contain very technical information about the code supporting the robotics operations.
+Read only if you are interested in understanding / modifying this code.

 The Robotics API is designed to manage the robotics system.
 It consists of three modules, each of increasing abstraction:

 - ``utils``: Utility functions for robot movements, instrument interactions, processing, database interactions, etc. This module offers the lowest level of abstraction. ()